 Samsung Galaxy S22 vs. iPhone 13 cameras

-The iPhone 13 models quickly claimed a spot among the best camera phones, and when you look at the hardware improvements Apple's introduced, it's easy to see why.
+The iPhone 13 models quickly claimed a spot among the best camera phones when it came out, and when you look at the hardware improvements Apple's introduced, it's easy to see why.
 The iPhone 13 benefits from a main sensor that's larger than what the iPhone 12 used; as a result, the sensor lets in more light.

 The iPhone 13 continues to use 12MP cameras for both its wide and ultrawide lenses.
 The Galaxy S22 bumped up its main sensor to 50MP while the ultrawide angle camera has a wider field of view than previous Samsung models.
 More significantly, the Galaxy S22 now features a 3x optical zoom instead of the 3x hybrid zoom supported by the Galaxy S21.
 As the iPhone 13 lacks a telephoto lens, the Galaxy S22 enjoys a big advantage when it comes to cameras.